Table of Contents

 - Size: 5-10 µm length, 2-4 µm width.

-- Number: 1 per cell in Chlamydomonas (green alga) to 20-40 per cell in mesophyll.
+- Number: 1 per cell in Chlamydomonas (green alga) to 20-40 per cell in mesophyll cells.

 - Structure of Chloroplasts